QinyanGong/MScRoboticsandComputationDissertation/Weekwise Diary/Week12.md

 Demonstrated by two videos, clearly, Gaussian Splatting rendering has a smoother surface, but is constraint by viewing angles.
 For example, it shows more artifacts, and the scenes are blured.
 In comparison, although it is not so smooth for DDIM-Splat rendering, it presents more detail compared with the 3DGS only model.

+##### Later work

+Refine the model by
+1. either adding surface alignment techque in the pipeline
+2. or save the diffused images that have low lpip value(more similar) and train with those data(disable remove gaussian, and enable if it is original data)

 &nbsp;
 ----------